-Interest rates on home loans are based on risk assumed by the lender to finance the home.
-Because the Department of Veteran Affairs backs each VA loan, financial institutions carry less risk and can offer interest rates that are 0.5 to 1 percent lower than other loan option interest rates.
+Interest rates are typically determined based on the risk assumed by the lender needed to finance your home.
+Since the Department of Veteran Affairs supports each loan, financing with a lender will carry less risk and can offer you lower rates than other loan options.

-Pair the low interest rate with the ability to have no down payment and no PMI and the savings will begin to add up quickly.
+Combine a low interest rate with no down payment or PMI and veterans will begin to see their bank accounts reap the benefits.

-Avoiding closing costs is almost impossible, regardless of the mortgage product.
-The Department of Veteran Affairs limits what fees and costs veterans will pay at the time of closing.
-Non-allowable fees that VA buyers will not pay include termite inspections, broker fees and lender document processing.
+Closing costs are a necessary evil, regardless of the loan.
+However, the Department of Veteran Affairs limits the fees veterans may pay on their closing day.
+Fees veterans will not pay include termite inspections, broker fees and lender document processing.

 How do I apply?

-Veterans, active-duty members and military families can follow these steps to get a VA loan:
+Eligible members and military families can follow these steps to obtain a loan:

-- Check the VA website to make sure you qualify for the VA program.
-The website will give you a detailed list of eligibility requirements.
+- Check the website to make sure you are a qualifying candidate.
+The website will give you a detailed list of what is required.

-- Retrieve a Certificate of Eligibility from the VA to prove you are eligible or have your lender request on your behalf.
+- Retrieve a Certificate of Eligibility to prove you are eligible or have your lender request on your behalf.

-- Be sure to check your credit BEFORE going through the process.
-Your lender will use this information to consider your eligibility, so you will want to put your best foot forward.
+- Have your credit in order BEFORE going through the application process.
+Your loan officer will use the collection information for your eligibility, so you will want to put your best foot forward.

-- With historically low interest rates, it makes sense to consider all options.
-For those service members that think the will be in a home for a short amount of time might want to consider an adjustable-rate mortgage to keep their payments low.
-For those planning to make this a lifelong home and can afford a slightly higher monthly payment, take a look at a 15-year fixed rate loan.
-This will help you pay off the loan faster and save money on total interest paid.
+- With our historically low rates, it makes sense to consider every option.
+For those not sure about the amount of time you will be in the home, consider an adjustable-rate mortgage to keep your payments lower.
+If you are more into making a life-life commitment and can afford a higher monthly payment, check out our 15-year fixed rate loan.
+You will be able to pay off your loan quicker and save money on interest paid.